NellyElsayed/rgcLSTM/README.md

+# New Files added:
+## These files to help in replicating the MNIST experiment

+**These are new file that are uploaded into this directory**

+> numpy_to_hkl.py
+This file is a straight forward converter .npy file into .hkl This file could be used to prepare the mnist dataset training, testing and validation sets.
+In this file you should adjust the size of each of the datasets individually as this file builds only one file per time.
+It is very simple and easy to use.
+Please follow the comments within the code script.

+> mnist_kitti_train_rgcLSTM.py
+The training file for MNIST dataset.
+All paramentes are adjusted for the experiment

+> mnist_pred_rgcLSTM.py
+The Pred-rgcLSTM file that adjusted for MNIST dataset size.
+All paramentes are adjusted for the experiment

+> mnist_evaluate_rgcLSTM.py
+The evaluate file of rgcLSTM model for MNIST dataset size.
+All paramentes are adjusted for the experiment.

+# Note:
+You still need to replace
+keras.util.py  **by** keras.util.rgcLSTM
+as mentioned above in the KITTI dataset experiment.

+# Reminder
 Please if you will use our code, do not forget to **cite both** our paper and the original Prednet:

 @article{elsayed2018reduced,